Protective Orders in Monmouth County

 When determining if a final restraining order should be granted, the judge must ensure the following factors exist:

-• If the victim has a reason to fear their safety and if a restraining order can ensure their safety
+- If the victim has a reason to fear for their safety, and if a restraining order can ensure their safety

 Clients Share Their Stories